rwxrob/zet/20220101021825/README.md

 ... to get the best tech jobs.

-0. Linux bash command line
+1. Linux bash command line
-1. Networking essentials
+2. Networking essentials
-2. Containers and Kubernetes
+3. Containers and Kubernetes
-3. Programming in Python, Go, Javascript
+4. Programming in Python, Go, Javascript
-4. Fundamentals of machine learning
+5. Fundamentals of machine learning
-5. Managing and sharing your knowledge
+6. Managing and sharing your knowledge
-6. Security as a mindset
+7. Security as a mindset

 Other less technical but relevant skills:

 *  Becoming an autodidact
 *  Working remotely
 *  Managing you money
-*  General statistics math
+*  General statistics
 *  Motivating yourself and others
 *  Communicating with influence
 *  Unleashing your creativity